tarantool/doc/doc/contributing/docs/api.rst

 This document contains general guidelines for describing the Tarantool API, as well as examples and templates.

+Please write as simply as possible.
+Describe functionality using short sentences in the present simple tense.
+A short sentence consists of no more than two clauses.
+Consider using `LanguageTool <https://languagetool.org/>`_ or `Grammarly <https://www.grammarly.com/>`_ to check your English.
-For style-related specifics, consult the :doc:`Language and style </contributing/docs/style>` section.
+For more style-related specifics, consult the :doc:`Language and style </contributing/docs/style>` section.

 Use this checklist for documenting a function or a method: